-The Plan To Store Wind Energy In Giant Underwater Air Bubbles
+The Plan to Store Wind Energy In Giant Underwater Air Bubbles

 Weather is annoyingly fickle, and so is the wind.
 If massive offshore wind farms are going to become reality, we need better ways to store the extra energy from windy days for the windless ones.
 One a bizarre-sounding idea floating around: giant balloons of compressed air stored deep underwater.

 Like many good ideas, the seeds of compressed-air energy storage, or CAES, were sowed long ago, in the 1870s.
 Today, a handful of operations store energy as compressed air in sealed-off caves or pipe systems.
 But that’s all on land.
-Bringing CAES deep underwater, where water pressure naturally keeps air compressed, is a novel and tantalising idea for the massive offshore wind farms of the future.
+Bringing CAES deep underwater, where water pressure naturally keeps air compressed, is a novel and tantalizing idea for the massive offshore wind farms of the future.

 De Jong tells IEEE Spectrum his calculations are meant to provoke us into thinking about underwater CAES, which will have to be deployed at pretty massive scales.
 The UK recently approved a new offshore wind farm that will be twice the size of the London Array.
-As wind energy projects get ever more ambitious, the infrastructure that support them will need ambitious ideas too.
+As wind energy projects get ever more ambitious, the infrastructure that support them will need ambitious ideas, too.
 [IEEE Spectrum]

-Picture: Keith Thomson/Thin Red Line Aerospace
+Top photo: Keith Thomson/Thin Red Line Aerospace